nf-core/dualrnaseq/docs/parameters.md

 ### General comment

 > All of the parameters listed here can be found in either the main configuration file `nextflow.config` or `base.config`.
 Alternatively, each parameter can be specified by the user when they require adjustments to the default settings.
 The format for parameters is either a flag telling the pipeline to run something, such as `--run_STAR`, or to specify a particular value `--max_cpus 16`, string `--outWigStrand "Stranded"` or file `--outdir "/path_to_file/file"`.
 Although many of the parameters listed below are set as `False` in the configuration files - their usage on the command line will generally not require setting them to either True or False.
 Instead, by passing a parameter it becomes set to True.
+An example of this is the option to pass single end reads - this can be selected by just including `--single_end`.

 ## 1. Nextflow